 Throughout early American history, marijuana use was legal under both federal and individual state laws.
 In fact, from 1850 to 1941, cannabis was included in the United States Pharmacopoeia as a recognized medicinal.
 By the end of 1936, however, all 48 states had enacted laws to regulate marijuana.

 The federal government's first attempt to regulate marijuana, the Marijuana Tax Act of 1937, made possession or transfer of cannabis illegal throughout the US, but for medical and industrial uses.
 An excise tax was established for these permitted uses.
 In 1969, the Supreme Court held the Marijuana Tax Act to be unconstitutional.
 In 1970, with President Nixon's urging, Congress passed the Controlled Substances Act placing marijuana in Schedule I—the most restrictive of five categories for substances with "no currently accepted medical use"—along with heroin, LSD, peyote and psilocybin (mushrooms).
 Drugs of abuse with recognized medical uses, including opium, cocaine and amphetamine, were assigned to Schedules II through V based on their potential for abuse.
 (Source: Congressional Research Service.)

-- HR 6335 States' Medical Marijuana Property Rights Protection Act amends the Controlled Substances Act so as to exempt real property from civil forfeiture due to medical-marijuana-related conduct that is authorized by State law.
+- HR 784 The States’ Medical Marijuana Property Rights Protection Act: To amend the Controlled Substances Act so as to exempt real property from civil forfeiture due to medical-marijuana-related conduct that is authorized by State law.

 Please keep in mind that highlighting a bill doesn't imply a POPVOX endorsement in any way.
 Rather, we're simply trying to offer one more way to stay informed of an overwhelmingly complex legislative system.